ning-an/m2-opt-js--dynamic-html-form/README.md

-# Optional Mini Project: HTML Forms
+# Optional Workshop: HTML Forms

 In this project, you will be challenged to create a dynamic form.